tugrulates/blog/test.md

 # Test post

 Testing build and formatting with this post.

+Test update from Obsidian.

 ## Example formatting